KhalilAK/Polygon_Renderer-WINAPI/README.md

 - Windows-only (requires WINAPI)
 - Single window instance

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Built with Windows API and GDI32 for lightweight, native Windows graphics rendering.

----

 **Made with ❤️ using pure C and WINAPI** | [View on GitHub](https://github.com/KhalilAK/Polygon_Renderer-WINAPI)